 A picture is worth a thousand words

 Disk access is slow.
-On the other hand, the memory is orders of magnitude faster even than Solid-State Drives.
+On the other hand, memory is orders of magnitude faster even than Solid-State Drives.
 For this reason, database vendors try to delay disk access as much as possible.
-Whether we are talking about tables or indexes, data is divided into pages of a certain size (e.g. 8 KB).
+Whether we are talking about tables or indexes, data is divided into pages of a certain size (e.g., 8 KB).

-The buffer pool where disk-based pages are stored is limited in size, hence it usually needs to store the data working set.
+The buffer pool where disk-based pages are stored is limited in size.
+Hence it usually needs to store the data working set.
 Only if the entire data can fit into memory, the buffer pool could store the entire data set.

 However, if the overall data on disk is larger than the buffer pool size when a new page needs to be cached, the buffer pool will have to evict an old page to make room for the new ones.

-Because the in-memory changes can be accessed by multiple concurrent transactions, a Concurrency Control mechanism (e,g, 2PL or MVCC) must be employed so to ensure data integrity.
+Because the in-memory changes can be accessed by multiple concurrent transactions, a Concurrency Control mechanism (e,g, 2PL and MVCC) must be employed so to ensure data integrity.
 Therefore, once a transaction has modified a table row, the uncommitted changes are applied to the in-memory structures while the previous data is temporarily stored in an undo log append-only structure.

 While this structure is called *undo log* in Oracle and MySQL, in SQL Server, the transaction log plays this role.
 PostgreSQL does not have an undo log, but the same goal is achieved with a multi-version table structure since tables can store multiple versions of the same row.
-However, all these data structures are used to provide rolling back capability which is a mandatory requirement for Atomicity.
+However, all these data structures are used to provide rolling back capability, which is a mandatory requirement for Atomicity.

 If the currently running transaction rolls back, the undo log will be used to reconstruct the in-memory pages as of the start of the transaction.

 Once a transaction commits, the in-memory changes must become persisted.
-However, that does not mean that every transaction commit will trigger an fsync.
+However, that does not mean that every transaction commit will trigger a fsync.
 In fact, that would be very detrimental to application performance.
 However, from the ACID transaction properties, we know that a committed transaction must provide Durability, meaning that committed changes need to be persisted even if we unplug the database engine.